Deploying and Running the Custom Toolkit Support

 • To remove support for test object methods or identification properties that you added, remove the relevant support methods from your custom support class.

 Removing support for test object methods or identification properties from the support class does not remove them from the test object class definition.
-They are available in UFT One when editing tests but are not supported for this custom class.
+They are available in when editing tests but are not supported for this custom class.

 • To remove your custom support for test object methods or identification properties whose implementation you overrode, remove the relevant support methods from your custom support class.